WhyN0t101/WhyN0t101/README.md

 - 🔭 I’m currently an CyberSecurity student at IPL.
 - ⚡ Fun Fact: I can write software imagine that.
-- Graduated in Software Engineering
+- Graduated in Software Engineering.
 **Languages and Tools:**